A year ago I wrote a tutorial for building a GraphQL backend for an Ionic app with Graphcool.

 GraphQL gives you the ability to communicate in a more flexible way with a backend than a traditional REST API.

 It's called GraphQL because it allows you to query graphs of data, you can get all the data you need with one request instead of having to send multiple requests.
-This data could be coming from a relational or non-relational database, a file store, other API's, or any other source of data.
+This data could be coming from a SQL or NoSQL database, a file store, other API's, or any other source of data.

 Let's have a quick look at an example: let's say you want to retrieve a blog post with all its comments and author details.